Arunm619/coding/readme.md

 **11.Print the string by ignoring alternate occurrences of any character** [See Solution](https://gist.github.com/arun-sudharsan/27eee1df631bd9100dff2c9cca5c4719)

-2.Print the string after the specified character has occurred given no. of times
+**12.Print the string after the specified character has occurred given no. of times** [See Solution](https://gist.github.com/arun-sudharsan/fca31ac70ddacbe1d81d4da4672dd77f)